mdavid800/AdaptaNote/app-principles.md

-# DyslexAI Notebook: Core Principles
+# AdaptaNote: Core Principles

 ## Project Overview

-DyslexAI Notebook is a web-based writing application specifically designed to assist individuals with dyslexia.
+AdaptaNote is a web-based writing application specifically designed to assist individuals with dyslexia.
 The application combines accessible design principles with modern AI capabilities to create a frictionless writing experience that reduces cognitive load and increases productivity for users with reading and writing differences.

 ## Key Features